johnnyvillas/catp2p/docs-site/docs/guides/cpu-benchmarking.md

 - How efficiently your CPU scales with multiple threads
 - The optimal number of threads for your specific CPU

+For CPU-bound tasks in your application, you might want to limit the number of threads to the point where you see diminishing returns in the benchmark.

 ## Complete CPU Benchmarking Example

 Here's a complete example that demonstrates all CPU benchmarking capabilities: